AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/furnace-automation.md

 # Furnace Automation

+Note that since this uses a <ItemLink id="pattern_provider" />, it is meant to integrate into your [autocrafting](../ae2-mechanics/autocrafting.md) setup.
+If you just want to automate a furnace standalone, use hoppers and chests and stuff.

 Automation of a <ItemLink id="minecraft:furnace" /> is a bit more complex than automation of simpler machines like a [charger](../example-setups/charger-automation.md).
 A furnace requires input from two separate sides, and extraction from a third.
 The item to be smelted must be pushed in the top face, the fuel must be pushed in a side face, and the result must be pulled out the bottom.